rusthon/Rusthon/examples/cpython_numpy.md

 			elif ispyinstance(something, float):
 				print 'item is a float'
 				print something
+			elif ispyinstance(something, Mat):
+				print 'item is an instance of Mat' print something
 			else:
-				print 'item is some object'
+				print 'item is unknown some object'
 				print something

 	print 'length of vec copy:', len(vec)